samtools/tabix/pairs_format_specification.md

     * First line: `## pairs format v1.0`
     * column contents and ordering:
       * `#columns: readID chr1 pos1 chr2 pos2 strand1 strand2 <column_name> <column_name> ...`
+    * chromosome names and their size in bp, one chromosome per line, in the same order that defines ordering between mates.
+      * `#chromsize: <chromosome_name> <chromosome_size>`
+      * Chromosome order for defining upper triangle (mate1 < mate2) is defined by this header.
+      * Chromosome order for rows is not defined (UNIX sort or any other sort can be used)
+      * The style in the header must match the actual chromosomes in the file:
+        * ENSEMBL-style (1,2,.. ) vs USCS-style (chr1, chr2)
   * Optional lines with reserved header keys (`sorted`, `chromosomes`, `shape`, `command`, `genome_assembly`)
     * Sorting mechanism: `chr1-chr2-pos1-pos2`, `chr1-pos1`, `none` are reserved.
       * `#sorted: chr1-chr2-pos1-pos2`, `#sorted: chr1-pos1`, `#sorted: none`, or other custom sorting mechanisms
     * Upper triangle vs lower triangle: `upper triangle`, `lower triangle` are reserved.
       * `#shape: upper triangle` or `#shape: lower triangle`
-    * chromosome mate order:
-      * e.g.) `#chromosomes: chr1 chr2 chr3 chr4 chr5 chr6 chr7 chr8 chr9 chr10 chr11 chr12 chr13 chr14 chr15 chr16 chr17 chr18 chr19 chr20 chr21 chr22 chrX chrY chrM`
-      * Chromosome order for defining upper triangle (mate1 < mate2) is defined by this header.
-      * Chromosome order for rows is not defined (UNIX sort or any other sort can be used)
-      * The style in the header must match the actual chromosomes in the file:
-        * ENSEMBL-style (1,2,.. ) vs USCS-style (chr1, chr2)
     * Command used to generate the pairs file:
       * `#command: bam2pairs mysample.bam mysample`
       * e.g.) Filtering information can be reported this way.